ssd-tutorials/sort-table-columns/README.md

-# sort-table-columns
+# Sort table columns with PHP and jQuery
-Exercise files for the course Sort table columns with PHP and jQuery
+Exercise files for the course **Sort table columns with PHP and jQuery**